llfbandit/record/record/README.md

 Audio recorder from microphone to a given file path.
 No external dependencies, MediaRecorder is used for Android an AVAudioRecorder for iOS.

-On Windows and linux, encoding is provided by [fmedia](https://stsaz.github.io/fmedia/).
+On Windows, encoding is provided by [fmedia](https://stsaz.github.io/fmedia/).

 On macOS, AVCaptureSession (included in SDK).